-I am a Senior Lecturer in English Linguistics here at the Centre for Languages and Literature.
+I am an Associate Professor and Reader in English Linguistics here at the Centre for Languages and Literature.
 My teaching is a mix of English for Specific Academic Purposes (ESAP) courses and more traditional courses in English Linguistics, with an emphasis on Lexicology, that is, the study of words and phrases and their meanings and uses.

 In terms of research, I currently have two main interests:

 * Second Language Acquisition (SLA), where I mainly investigate how words and phrases are processed and represented in the multilingual mental lexicon.

 * Language Testing and Assessment; here I am especially interested in validity and reliability aspects to do with tests of vocabulary and phraseology.

 For information about my research, click on the links here below.

 Other tasks and qualifications